 Just make sure to look at the instructions on the pie crust before you start!
 The one I used said to leave out at room temperature for 15 minutes before rolling out.

-What type of apples should you use?
+What type of apples should you use for Dutch apple pie?

 What to serve with the Dutch apple pie